kormax/apple-enhanced-contactless-polling/README.md

 ECP2 allows enabling Terminal Requested Authentication (TRA) by clearing bit 06 of the configuration byte.
 When that bit is cleared, express mode stays off and the device surfaces the matching card for manual authentication.

 The device enforces TRA differently depending on the credential technology, preventing a relay from an express-enabled reader to a TRA-activated one:
 - Unified Access (Aliro/Home/Car/Access): readers send a transaction-type flag that also feeds the cryptographic input.
-The device’s policy determines whether that flag requires manual authentication.
+The device’s policy determines whether that flag requires manual authentication;
-- MIFARE DESFire: specific DESFire application IDs can be marked “not available with express mode,” so a reader cannot select them until the user authenticates manually.
+- MIFARE DESFire: specific DESFire application IDs can be marked “not available with express mode,” so a reader cannot select them until the user authenticates manually;
-- HID Seos: TBD.
+- HID Seos: To be verified; Likely similar to DESFire, where individual ADFs can be flagged as unavailable in express mode.

 ## Enhanced Contactless Protocol

-When first researching the topic of ECP, in some rare situations I noticed that some brochures refer to ECP as "Enhanced Contactless Protocol".
-The first assumption was either made to put potential researchers off the track or that it was a simple mistake when creating the material.
+Early ECP research found occasional references to "Enhanced Contactless Protocol", which was assumed to be a mistake or misinterpretation in the original promotional materials.

-When looking into some promotional documents, "Enhanced Contactless Protocol" arose once again, this time in the context of "DESFire ECP compatibility mode", which rang a bell.
+In one of the reader promotional documents, "Enhanced Contactless Protocol" arose once again, this time in the context of "DESFire ECP compatibility mode", which rang a bell.
 After a bit of analysis, it turned out that DESFire protocol indeed has a special command created specifically for Apple devices, the sole purpose of which is to notify a device that a transaction has been done successfully.
 This leads to the thought that ECP (Polling) and ECP (Protocol) are indeed two different terms when used by Apple and/or their partners.
 In conclusion, a new explanation for ECP (Protocol) has been formulated.